re-framejs/re-framejs/docs/ApplicationState.md

 Instead of undo/redo being hard, disruptive and error prone, it becomes trivial.
 **But,** many web applications are not self contained data-wise and, instead, are dominated by data sourced from an authoritative, remote database.
-For these applications, re-frame's `app-db` is mostly a local caching point, and being able to do undo/redo its state is meaningless because the authoritative source of data is elsewhere.
+For these applications, re-frame's `appDb` is mostly a local caching point, and being able to do undo/redo its state is meaningless because the authoritative source of data is elsewhere.